HamnaIshaq/battleship/battleship notes.md

 4. do not make a new function (If at any point you are tempted to write a new function inside the game loop, step back and figure out which class or module that function should belong to.)
 5. game ends when one players ships have all sunk.

+testing game module

+to test the game module, i need to define 2 players, place ships for each player on their gameboard then attack the coordinates by harcoding the coordinates for now to see if the functionality is working as we want it to

+noticed a bug when testing the functionality for game

+currently i have a player attacking its own gameboard and not the opposing player gameboard

+so

 ### DOM Module Logic To Add

 1. display each players board